A1Liu/a1liu/README.md

-├── programs ===== Configurations used by programs that I use ├── shells ------- Configurations used by shell sessions ├── compat ======= Configurations that need to be different for each OS ├── libs --------- Utility libraries that I've written over the years └── startup ====== Scripts that are run at startup
+├── programs ===== Configurations used by programs that I use ├── shells ------- Configurations used by shell sessions ├── compat ======= Configurations that need to be different for each OS └── libs --------- Utility libraries that I've written over the years
 ```

 ### Semantically Meaningful Environment Variables